 Rose and Honeysuckle

 Roses come in many colours, with red signifying true love, orange implying craving and passion and yellow indicating anything from friendship to protectiveness.
-Honeysuckle has fragrant flowers and can be used to cover fences or poles.
+Also a June birth flower, Honeysuckle has fragrant flowers and can be used to cover fences or poles.

 July Birth Flower

 White Larkspurs signify unpredictable love; purple ones imply your first love and white ones represent a happy spirit.
 Waterlilies are a stunning flower that are beautiful in bouquets and stand for a open heart that is pure.

 August Birth Flower

 In years past, Gladiolus were associated with magic powers.
 Now, they’re more closely linked with power and truthfulness with leaves that resemble knives – possibly indicating a piercing love.
 Poppies are great for your garden's edge, rock gardens or cut flower arrangements.